Dichelobacter nodosus: Treatment

 The prognosis for foot rot is best when treated early, prior to progression of the disease; this helps guide the decision between treatment versus culling of affected animals in order to minimize economic losses.
 Affected sheep should be monitored to ensure effectiveness of treatment and culled if clinical symptoms persist, as they are a source of contamination for the rest of the flock.
 Infected sheep should not return to general population until the infection is cleared and the environment is decontaminated to prevent reinfection or spread.

 The use of foot bathes containing 10% zinc sulphate solutions have shown to be effective in both treatment and prevention, though use is controversial due to environmental impacts.
 Efficacy is also reduced when used in severe cases, as the solution has limited penetration, in which case, parenteral administration of antimicrobials is the most effective treatment.

 D. nodosus has limited ability to persist in the environment, therefore quarantine of infected animals is crucial to prevent spread within a flock.

 Concurrent use of a vaccine can also help to limit disease and spread within a flock.

 Antibiotic resistance

 Oxytetracycline has been the most commonly used antimicrobial for the treatment of D. nodosus.
-This bacterium has also shown sensitivity to tetracyclinces, macrolides, penicillin, cephalosporins, and fluoroquinolones; with recent studies advocating for the efficacy of gamythromycin as an alternative to oxytetracycline.
+This bacterium has also shown sensitivity to tetracyclines, macrolides, penicillin, cephalosporins, and fluoroquinolones; with recent studies advocating for the efficacy of gamithromycin as an alternative to oxytetracycline.
 Resistance has not yet been reported with regards to D. nodosus.
 The use of antimicrobials is limited due to macrolides being of importance within human medicine, and withdrawal rates can impede economic returns and therefore their choice as a treatment option.
 Improper use of antimicrobials can contribute to resistance, ineffective treatments, and a higher incidence of reinfection within a herd.
 Early identification of D. nodosus, as well as routine prevention will contribute to reduced reliance on antimicrobials, as well as less stress on emerging resistance, and economic losses.